11 Key Martech Trends for 2021

 While most chatbots are associated with complicated machine learning and AI capabilities, there's also demand for simple chatbot tools.

 An example of an "accessible chatbot" tool is Landbot.
 Unlike most chatbots, Landbot uses a relatively simple decision-tree system.
-According to the company, this makes setting up a chatbot more "intuitive" than its competitors that are focused on artificial intelligence.
+According to the company, this makes setting up a chatbot more "intuitive" than its AI-focsued competitors.

 5. New Software Makes Video More Accessible